Go Back Go Back

 The caseworkers at Maato-kaal sought consent from Fareeda to provide her support and immediately sent her for HIV and pregnancy tests.
 “The girl was found to be two-months pregnant, but she was HIV negative.
 The centre provided her with antenatal care as well as psychosocial and counselling service,” said Mr. Kamal Abdukadir, UNFPA Somalia Programme Specialist for Gender, Youth and HIV/AIDS in Garowe.

 Meanwhile, caseworkers at the Maato-kaal Centre continuously monitor Fareeda.
 They made sure that she continued attending school despite being pregnant.
 “On 8 August 2020, the girl was admitted to Garowe General Hospital as a result of pregnancy complication.
-Fareeda suffered eclampsia, a serious condition where high blood pressure results in seizures during pregnancy,” said Mr. Abdikadir, adding: “this presents a significant risk of morbidity to both mother and baby.
+Fareeda suffered eclampsia, a rare but serious condition where high blood pressure results in seizures during pregnancy,” said Mr. Abdikadir, adding: “this presents a significant risk of morbidity to both mother and baby.
 She was taken in for a cesarean section and delivered a baby girl.”

 The Maato-kaal also provided legal services for Fareeda and facilitated a DNA test.
 The centre works in close collaboration with the Bureau of Forensic Science in Garowe to carry out advanced DNA testing, which helps to provide critical scientific evidence to the police and officials investigating and prosecuting sexual offences.